Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Related Work

 \subsection{Machine-learning Models}

-To address the limitations of statistical models in synthetic data generation, researchers have recently concentrated on machine learning approaches, particularly deep neural networks \cite{simon2016automatic, assens2018pathgan, goodfellow2020generative, kaur2020eyegan, jiao2023supreyes}.
-Initial research integrated visual inputs with sequence models to predict human-like scanpaths. \citet{simon2016automatic} employed a CNN-LSTM architecture that takes a static image and generates a realistic eye-tracking sequence (a series of fixations and saccades), thereby learning typical human scanning patterns.
-Similarly, \citet{assens2018pathgan} proposed PathGAN, which comprises GANs that output likely fixation points on an image.
-PathGAN could replicate where individuals looked, but it modeled only discrete fixation positions and did not simulate continuous eye movements; therefore, it could not capture actual saccadic trajectories or velocity profiles.
+To address the limitations of statistical models, researchers have recently concentrated on machine learning approaches, particularly deep neural networks \cite{simon2016automatic, assens2018pathgan, goodfellow2020generative, kaur2020eyegan, jiao2023supreyes}.
+Initial research integrated visual inputs with sequence models to predict human-like scanpaths.
+For example, Assens et al. \cite{assens2018pathgan} proposed PathGAN, which comprises GANs that output likely fixation points on an image.
+PathGAN could replicate where individuals looked but failed to simulate continuous eye movements; therefore, it could not capture actual saccadic trajectories or velocity profiles.

-In addition to image-conditioned models, multiple research \cite{fuhl2021fully, de2022next, fuhl2022hpcgen} investigated stimulus-agnostic approaches to synthesizing eye movement data. \citet{fuhl2021fully} utilized fully convolutional networks for semantic segmentation, reconstruction, and variational autoencoder (VAE)-based generation of raw eye-tracking data without preprocessing, facilitating arbitrary input dimensions.
+In addition to image-conditioned models, multiple research \cite{fuhl2021fully, de2022next, fuhl2022hpcgen} investigated stimulus-agnostic approaches to synthesizing eye movement data.
+Fuhl et al. \cite{fuhl2021fully} utilized fully convolutional networks for semantic segmentation, reconstruction, and variational autoencoder (VAE)-based generation of raw eye-tracking data without preprocessing.
 As it was not conditioned on user identity or task, the generated sequence represented generic behavior averaged over many individuals.
-Therefore, recent studies have begun incorporating adversarial \cite{goodfellow2020generative} and diffusion models \cite{ho2020denoising, nichol2021improved} to produce task-specific eye movements.
+Therefore, recent studies have begun incorporating adversarial \cite{goodfellow2020generative} and diffusion models \cite{ho2020denoising, nichol2021improved} to synthesize eye movement signals.
 SP-EyeGAN \cite{prasse2023sp} introduced a GAN-based approach explicitly designed to produce fixations and saccades.
 DiffGaze \cite{jiao2025diffgaze}, a diffusion-based model was introduced to synthesize scanpaths at 30 Hz for 360\textdegree VR images.
-But both, SP-EyeGAN and DiffGaze generates output stimulus-driven behavior without the subject's identity.
-Meanwhile, \citet{jiao2024diffeyesyn} proposed DiffEyeSyn, the first approach to generate user-specific eye movements.
-It utilized a conditional diffusion model \cite{zhang2023adding} based on Diffwave \cite{kong2020diffwave} that injects personalized noise patterns into a base eye movement sequence, effectively superimposing a user's unique micro-movement signature onto a generic scanpath.
+However, both SP-EyeGAN and DiffGaze generate stimulus-driven eye-movement behavior without explicit subject-identity conditioning.
+Meanwhile, Jiao et al. \cite{jiao2024diffeyesyn} proposed DiffEyeSyn, the first approach to generate user-specific eye movements.